apache/airflow/docs/apache-airflow-providers-amazon/connections/chime.rst

 Configuring the Connection
 --------------------------

-Login (optional)
-    Chime does not require a login for a webhook, this field can be left blank.

-Password (optional)
-    The token for authentication should be included in extras.
-No passwords are used for Chime webhooks.

-Host (optional)
+Chime Webhook Endpoint:
     Specify the entire url or the base of the url for the service.

-Port (optional)
-    Specify a port number if applicable.

-Schema (optional)
-    Specify the service type etc: http/https.

-Extras (optional)
-    Specify webhook_endpoint here which will start with ``incomingwebhooks/``
+Chime Webhook token:
+    The token for authentication including the webhook ID.

+Schema:
+    Whether or not the endpoint should be http or https

 Examples